Works of Keith Floyd

 Paul Levy, Floyd's obituarist, considered the broadcaster had "no outstanding talent, either as a cook or as a TV presenter, no great knowledge of his subject, or any apparent passion for anything but drink.
 This is not to say that his first TV programmes were bad – they were, indeed, highly diverting entertainment".
 The programmes were also highly popular both with the public and other cooks.
 Following his death of heart disease in September 2009 several fellow chefs voiced their opinions of him.
-Hugh Fearnley-Whittingstall considers that Floyd "cooked his ingredients with the love and passion of a gifted amateur", while Heston Blumenthal opines that "His enthusiasm, even when he was being a bit crotchety, jumped out of the screen.
-No-one made TV food programmes quite like him.
-He had a wealth of knowledge but there was a no-nonsense approach to it all".
+Hugh Fearnley-Whittingstall considered that Floyd "cooked his ingredients with the love and passion of a gifted amateur", while Heston Blumenthal opined that "His enthusiasm, even when he was being a bit crotchety, jumped out of the screen.
+No one made TV food programmes quite like him.
+He had a wealth of knowledge but there was a no-nonsense approach to it all."